Best mountain bike brakes 2025

 Super powerful and reasonably priced, the Magura MT5 hydraulic disc brakes have blown us away in terms of sheer braking prowess.
 As long as you don’t mind the ‘functional’ look and the large lever blade, these are a solid performer suitable for any trail or enduro mountain bike.

-These brakes come with a radio lever design which means that its master cylinder is perpendicular to the handlebar.
-Magura says that this is more compact while freeing up space on the handlebar.
-Although we're big fans of the power that these brakes muster, we found them to be a little spongey in the initial part of the stroke which was exaggerated by a touch of flex in the long, plastic levers.
-But once the brakes bite, power is stroke.
-They fend off fade effectively too.
+These brakes come with a radio lever design, which means that its master cylinder is perpendicular to the handlebar.
+Magura says this is more compact while freeing up space on the handlebar.
+Although we're big fans of the power these brakes muster, we found them to be a little spongey in the initial part of the stroke, which was exaggerated by a touch of flex in the long, plastic levers.
+But once the brakes bite, power is the stroke.
+They fend off fade effectively, too.

 Shimano Saint M820